A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Introduction

 At the core of RAG lies a knowledge-centric approach, which places external knowledge as a key factor in improving language generation.
 By incorporating relevant, real-time, and structured information, RAG models can significantly enhance their ability to generate contextually accurate and factually grounded content.
 This knowledge-centric perspective addresses one of the critical limitations of traditional language models, which are constrained by their training data and lack access to dynamic or domain-specific knowledge.
 The integration of external knowledge allows RAG models to not only retrieve and incorporate relevant details but also reason over multiple pieces of information, resulting in more nuanced and informed outputs.
 This shift towards knowledge augmentation enables models to perform more complex tasks, such as handling specialized topics\cite{wellawatte2024chemlit,zhang2023enhancing,wiratunga2024cbr}, improving response relevance in dialogue systems, and generating high-quality summaries\cite{hayashi2021wikiasp,narayan2018don} that reflect the true essence of source materials.
-By embedding knowledge into the generative process\cite{devlin-etal-2019-bert,karpukhin-etal-2020-dense}, RAG opens new possibilities for applications that demand a high level of accuracy and contextual awareness.
+By managing the lifecycle of external knowledge, from retrieval and integration to reasoning and generation, RAG opens new possibilities for applications that demand a high level of accuracy and contextual awareness.